savonet/book/streaming.md

 - and finally, when the script shuts down, we _leave_ the source, indicating that we are not going to need it anymore.

-The information always flows from outputs.
+The information always flows from outputs to inputs.
 For instance, in a simple script such as

 ```{.liquidsoap include="liq/amplify-playlist.liq" from=1}
 ```

-at beginning Liquidsoap will ask the output to get ready, in turn the output will ask the amplification operator to get ready, which will in turn ask the playlist to get ready (and leaving is performed similarly, as well as the computation of frames as explained above).
+at beginning Liquidsoap will ask the output to get ready, in turn the output will ask the amplification operator to get ready, which will in turn ask the playlist to get ready (and leaving would be performed similarly, as well as the computation of frames as explained above).
 Note that a given source might be asked multiple times to get ready, for instance if it is used by two outputs (typically, an icecast output and an HLS output).
 The first time it is asked to